Arts

 Trustee, Treasurer

-Andrew Barkle is a Managing Director at Citigroup having worked previously at Schroders.
+Andrew Barkle, was formerly Managing Director at Citigroup and worked previously at Schroders.
 Andrew has lived in London for over 25 years and maintains connection with New Zealand through his Fellowship of the Chartered Accountants Australia & New Zealand, University of Canterbury Alumni and the London New Zealand Cricket Club.
 At the LNZCC he was both a Committee member and Treasurer.
 Andrew looks forward to continuing the longevity of the NZ-UK Link that the Foundation provides.

-Peter Bird is currently a Managing Director with the economics and damages practice of Berkeley Research Group and is a former investment banker with Rothschild and Co, where he advised governments and corporates across the world, on M&A, privatisations, and debt and equity capital markets.
-Previously, he was an economic consultant and an academic economist with a Cambridge PhD.
-He served on the boards of three companies supported by aid donors promoting infrastructure development, and has been a senior adviser to private equity firms and to an international power developer.
+Peter Bird is currently a managing director with the economics and damages practice of Berkeley Research Group and is a former investment banker with Rothschild and Co, where he advised governments and corporates across the world, on M&A, privatisation, and debt and equity fund raising.
+Previously, he was an economic consultant and an academic economist.
+He served on the boards of three companies supported by aid donors promoting infrastructure development in poor countries.
+He has been a senior adviser to private equity firms and to an international power developer.
 He has advised government in New Zealand, as well as the electricity industry, and was for nine years an independent director of Vector Ltd, the Auckland-based multi-utility.

 Trustee